 The most life-saving, transformative, confidence-instilling, and powerful thing that you can master in this life is the ability to know when to walk away.

-Here on PMS, I always write about knowing when to fold.
+Here on the blog, I always write about knowing when to fold.
 But keep in mind…

 Folding without actually getting UP and walking away is like throwing your trash in the trash bin inside your house and refusing to take it out to dispose of properly (and permanently).